markfloryan/gamedesign/slides/index.md

 - [Sprites and Transforms](./Sprites.pptx): Discussion of Sprites, their properties, coordinate spaces and converting between them, and affine transforms in games.

+- [Display Hierarchy](./DisplayHierarchy.pptx): Discussion of display trees and how transforms are used to create hierarchical behavior in games.

+- [Character Design](./CharacterDesign.pptx): Short discussion regarding character controls and programming.

+- [Enemy Design](./EnemyDesign.pptx): Description of designing enemies and NPCs using state machines.

+- [Collision Detection](./CollisionDetection.pptx): The basics of detecting and resolving collisions in games.

 <a name="introduction"></a>Other